brucefan1983/gpuqt/README.md

 # File organizations

-* After downloading and unpacking GPUQT, one can see two folders: src and examples.
+* After downloading and unpacking GPUQT, one can see two folders: "src" and "examples".

 * The folder "src" contains all the source files (with suffix .h or .cu) of the main code and a makefile.
 The source files are:
     * main.cu                          - the main function